dianna-ai/dianna/README.md

 ### Template example for any data modality and explainer

-1. Provide your trained model and data item ( *text, image, time series or tabular* )
+1. Provide your *trained model* and *data item* ( *text, image, time series or tabular* )

 ```python
 model_path = 'your_model.onnx'  # model trained on your data modality
 data_item = <data_item> # data item for which the model's prediction needs to be explained
 ```

-2. If the task is classification: which are the classes your model has been trained for?
+2. If the task is classification: which are the *classes* your model has been trained for?

 ```python
 labels = [class_a, class_b]   # example of binary classification labels
 ```
-Which of your model's classes do you want an explanation for?
+*Which* of these classes do you want an explanation for?
 ```python
 explained_class_index = labels.index(<explained_class>)  # explained_class can be any of the labels
 ```

-3. Run dianna with the explainer of your choice ( *'LIME', 'RISE' or 'KernalSHAP'*) and visualize the output:
+3. Run dianna with the *explainer* of your choice ( *'LIME', 'RISE' or 'KernalSHAP'*) and visualize the output:

 ```python
 explanation = dianna.<explanation_function>(model_path, data_item, explainer)